Eduardo Ochs - Academic Research - Categorical Semantics, Downcasing Types, Skeletons of Proofs, and a bit of Non-Standard Analysis

 Abstract (3 pages and a bit): pdf, ps, dvi, source.

 Another talk, even older, about Natural Deduction for Categories.
 After finding the key idea that I mentioned above I arranged to give a (very informal) talk at the Centro de Lógica e Epistemologia at UNICAMP.
 It happened in April 25, 2001, and for it I had to assemble my personal notes into something that could be used as slides.
 The title was ""Set^C is a topos" has a syntactical proof".

 The notes from which the slides were made: ps, dvi+eps's, source.

 My master's thesis: "Categorias, Filtros e Infinitesimais Naturais" (April, 1999).
 The thesis and the slides used in the defense are in Portuguese.

 The diagrams were made with diaglib and the deduction trees with dednat.icn.

 A few months after the defense (in February 24, 2000, to be precise) I gave a talk at UFF about a kind of "Nonstandard Analysis with Filters", and about skeletons of proofs.
 Slides (12 slides plus one page), in Portuguese: pdf, ps, dvi+eps's, source.

 Typesetting categorical diagrams in LaTeX

-My PhD thesis included lots of hairy categorical diagrams, and I ended up writing a LaTeX preprocessor in Lua to help me typeset them.
-Currently (March 2005) I'm trying to pack that preprocessor and document it; its README is still horribly incomplete.
-The source code for the examples below is here.
+My PhD thesis included lots of hairy categorical diagrams, and I ended up writing a LaTeX preprocessor in Lua - called "dednat4.lua" - to help me typeset them.
+Below are some examples of diagrams that I have typeset with dednat4: